 We are commanded to, "Let the word of Christ dwell in you richly, teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs."
 (Colossians 3:16).
 Accordingly, we incorporate hymns into our regular Sunday morning worship at Pacific Hope Church.
 We firmly believe in equipping God's people with the knowledge of His Word through sound teaching in our classes, Bible studies, and even in our Sunday morning worship.
 Our worship will always be with the purpose of exalting the Lord to His proper place; it is never man-centered or seeking to create an emotional experience.

 September's Hymn of the Month is O Church of Christ, Invincible by Stuart Townend and Matt Boswell (Click here to listen.)
 These modern hymnwriters are well known to us for their commitment to the authority of God’s word and sound doctrine, as they lead us to worship in spirit and in truth.
-Says Matt, "We cannot worship God with our whole hearts if our minds are not also transformed by his word.
+Says Matt Boswell, "We cannot worship God with our whole hearts if our minds are not also transformed by his Word.
 There is no right praise without right doctrine.
-For us to respond to the word of God, we must know it and immerse our lives in it.
-We must think rightly about the word of God."
+For us to respond to the Word of God, we must know it and immerse our lives in it.
+We must think rightly about the Word of God."

 Of this hymn, Boswell writes:

 “Stuart Townend and I wrote this hymn as we sought language to help people remember the unchanging nature of God's covenant through the trials and persecution of the church.